fbpx

 The next effect is the most important for making a neon layer effect.
 In order for a neon layer effect to work, you need to add an Outer Glow

-Adding a Drop Shadow will create a contrast against the Outer Glow, making the neon effect more prominent.
-In order for this to work, you need to choose a slightly darker version of the colors you’ve chosen so far in the Color option.
+Finally, adding a Drop Shadow will create a contrast against the Outer Glow, making the neon effect more prominent.
+I repeated this process and added three Drop Shadows to my style.

 Types Of Layer Effects In Photoshop